 The Pisgah ATV Club holds this volunteer event every October in collaboration with the park staff and the Bureau of Trails.
 The event involves a trail cleanup and improvement project, where the riders help clean, repair, and mark the trails, signs, gates, and bridges.

 With a lunch, a meeting, and a ride, the event is open to all ATV riders who sign up and show up.
-The benefits go to the park and the riders.
+The benefits, from this event, go to the park and the riders.

 Pisgah Mountain Trail Races